brianpetro/jsbrains/smart-change/README.md

 ## Development

 Smart Change is designed to be modular and extensible.
-It consists of two main modules:

-1. `smart-change`: Handles the core logic for wrapping and processing changes
-2. `smart-change-ui`: Manages the rendering and user interface for reviewing changes

 ## Adapter Examples